Oil Slides on Supply Glut

 U.S. crude production has averaged more than 9.3 million barrels a day for four straight weeks.
 The government now expects production to reach nearly 10 million barrels a day next year.

-Write to Sarah McFarlane at sarah.mcfarlane@wsj.com and Jenny W. Hsu at jenny.hsu@wsj.com
+Write to Sarah McFarlane at sarah.mcfarlane@wsj.com, Jenny W. Hsu at jenny.hsu@wsj.com and Alison Sider at alison.sider@wsj.com

 (END) Dow Jones Newswires